-This Super Page contains a growing list of our kids’ favorite Chapter Books!
+This Best Chapter Books for Kids Reviews Page contains a growing list of our favorite Chapter Books for children and teens!

 Watching our kids progress from picture books to chapter books is an awesome thing to see.
-We have read hundreds of books aloud as a family, and our kids have read thousands more chapter books on topics that they were interested in.
-This is an ever growing list of some of the best chapter books for kids that we’ve read.
+We have read hundreds of books aloud as a family, and our kids have read thousands of chapter books on topics that they were interested in.
+This is an ever-growing list of some of the best chapter books for kids that we’ve read.

 Encyclopedia Brown – Donald Sobol